danlentz/clj-hangman/README.md

 A trivial strategy might be to guess 'A', then 'B', then 'C', etc. until you've guessed every letter in the word (this will work great for "cab"!) or you've lost.

-Every word you encounter will be a word from the words.txt file.

-Example

-For example, let's say the word is FACTUAL.
+For example, let's say the word is _FACTUAL_.
 Here is what a series of calls might look like:

-HangmanGame game = new HangmanGame("factual", 4); // secret word is
-factual, 4 wrong guesses are allowed
+    // secret word is factual, 4 wrong guesses are allowed HangmanGame game = new HangmanGame("factual", 4);

 System.out.println(game);